Five great ways to improve your balance with yoga

 Balance poses are a fun and important part of improving strength, coordination, and confidence in movement, with pretty quick changes possible. – not to mention protecting your long term future health by decreasing your risk of falls.

-If you come to my classes you will have done a huge range of balancing joy.
+If you come to my classes you will have done a range of balancing moves.
 Do you feel your balance confidence and ability has changed from doing these kinds of practices?
 And I’m interested to learn about how you find ways of adding balance in your daily life.
 Let me know in the comments!